 About Jesse Rogers

 Jesse Rogers, whose name the cemetery bears, settled along the Santa Rosa Sound in Mary Esther around 1840 with his family and a herd of cattle.
 The land was "so wild that bonfires were kept burning at night to keep the black bears from devouring the family's pigs."
 He was in his late 80s when he died in 1888, and was originally buried in a wooded spot that he had chosen near where Hollywood Boulevard and Mary Esther Boulevard intersect.
 Often referred to as a pirate with a legendary treasure booty, his gravesite was frequented by those hoping to find a fortune.
 His grandson, J.V.
 Rogers, quietly moved his remains one night to the old Mary Esther burial ground in an unmarked spot.
-A group of his descendents later named the cemetery after him.
+A group of his descendants later named the cemetery after him.

 Gravesites & Visitation